SamLMG/MitoComp/README.md

 Etc.

-Furthermore, the level of subsampling can be set in the snakefile by editing the sub list.
+Furthermore, the level of subsampling can be set in a similar manner by editing the sub list.

 For example, the following sub list will subsample the datasets thrice: with 5, 10 and 20 million randomly selected reads.

 ```
 sub = [5000000, 10000000, 20000000]
 ```
-The number of threads given to each rule can be set by the user by editing the data/config.yaml file.
+The number of threads given to each rule can be set by the user in the config file.
 For instance,

 ```
 threads: